bigOconstant/cloud-bucket-explorer/Readme.md

 Explore Cos objects/backups with api Keys and without the need to login to ibm cloud.

-Explore your backups on ibm cloud without having to login to ibm cloud.

 Zero Javascript.

 Buckets Credentials are stored in a cookie in your browser.
 You can conveniently browse them in a scrollable page.